zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Habryka states that "few people have done as much to shape the culture of LessWrong" than Said Achmiz, and in the comments [guesses that a survey would place Achmiz around #20 on a list of such figures (and that "this would be an underestimate of [Achmiz's] effect on the culture")](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=Jmo9yeEkYpQMDSDrd).

 At this point, readers who missed the title of Habryka's post might be under the impression that Achmiz is being honored with some kind of award.
-(Why else would Habyrka be writing a post describing what's good about the website's culture, and then naming Achmiz as a cornerstone of that culture?
+(Why else would Habryka be writing a post describing what's good about the website's culture, and then naming Achmiz as a cornerstone of that culture?
 What else would the post be announcing?)

 Upon realizing that the post is announcing a _ban_ of Achmiz, the reader is at a loss at how to react.